 Available at Chamblee Campus Only

 The Home Inspection Technology program is designed to fully prepare participants for employment as Home Inspectors.
-The programs includes classroom activities such as lecture and guest speakers, as well as lab activities that give students education and exposure to materials, and the opportunity for valuable hands-on experience.
-To ensure participants are fully prepared for the job market, the Home Inspector Technology program includes a 45-hour practicum, as well as the opportunity to prepare for national certification.
+The programs includes classroom activities such as lecture and guest speakers as well as lab activities that give students education and exposure to materials, and the opportunity for valuable hands-on experience.
+To ensure participants are fully prepared for the job market, the Home Inspector Technology program includes a 45-hour practicum as well as the opportunity to prepare for national Home Inspector Examination.
 The program is design to be completed in less than four months.